DominatorVbN/GradientGraphView/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build SnapKit 4.0.0+.
+> CocoaPods 1.1.0+ is required to build GradientGraphView 4.0.0+.

 To integrate SnapKit into your Xcode project using CocoaPods, specify it in your `Podfile`: